rrthomas/ruth/README.nancy.md

 existed.

-Next, Ruth traverses the resulting directory tree, or the subdirectory given by the `--path` argument, if any, in bread-first order.
+Next, Ruth traverses the resulting directory tree, or the subdirectory given by the `--path` argument, if any, in breadth-first order.

 For each file, Ruth looks at its name, and:

++ If the name contains the suffix `.in`, the file is skipped.
+(It may be used by macros in other files.)
++ If the name contains the suffix `.ruth`, optionally followed by decimal digits, the file is added to the list of files to process.
+The decimal digits are the phase number, which defaults to zero.
+The files are processed in phase order: any phase 0 files first, then phase 1, and so on.
++ Otherwise, the file is added to the list of files to process in phase 0.

+The list of files to process is then processed, in order.
+For each file:

 + If the name contains the suffix `.ruth`, the file’s contents is expanded (see below), and the result is then written to a file of the same name, but with the `.ruth` suffix removed, in the corresponding place in the output directory.
 The working XML document is also updated with the result.
-+ Else, if the name contains the suffix `.in`, the file is skipped.
-(It may be used by macros in other files.)
 + Otherwise, the file is copied verbatim to the corresponding place in the output directory.